 The step-by-step disassembly procedure given below is common to the main, nose, and tail wheels.
 Disassembly should be performed only to the level required to effect necessary repairs.
 When doing any wheel maintenance, the technician shall first refer to the aircraft manufacturer's maintenance manual for guidance.
-In the absence of detailed information from the aircraft manufacturer the technician may use the information in this publication by referring to Figure 3 or 4, Typical Wheel Assemblies, or to the Product Catalog for the specific unit being disassembled.
+In the absence of detailed information from the aircraft manufacturer the technician may use the information in this publication by referring to Figure 3 or 4, Typical Wheel Assemblies, or resources found at clevelandwheelandbrake.com for the unit being disassembled.